TREX-CoE/SMWB-report/README.md

       - extend and generalise this method to include higher-rank cases (Woodbury matrix identity),
       - implement these methods and optimise them to run efficiently on high performance computing (HPC) architectures.

-      QMC=Chem is used as a test case to address the numerical problems in its implementation of the Sherman-Morrison method, however, it is often used in other Quantum Monte Carlo (QMC) applications as well.
+    QMC=Chem is used as a test case to address the numerical problems in its implementation of the Sherman-Morrison method.
+However, it is often used in other Quantum Monte Carlo (QMC) applications as well.
 Indeed, the method itself is more general and can be employed in many other application domains.
 Because of this, these algorithms have been made available to the public in the form of computational kernels inside the Quantum Monte Carlo kernel library (QMCkl).

     Finally, we include performance- and numerical benchmarks to demonstrate that the numerical issues that have been identified in QMC=Chem have been resolved and the stated objectives have been met.